brian-team/brian2/docs_sphinx/introduction/known_issues.rst

 "AttributeError: MSVCCompiler instance has no attribute 'compiler_cxx'"
 -----------------------------------------------------------------------

-This may be a bug in some versions of numpy on Windows.
-The following change may fix the problem.
+This is caused by a bug in some versions of numpy on Windows.
+The easiest solution is to update to the latest version of numpy.

+If that isn't possible, a hacky solution is to modify the numpy code directly to fix the problem.
+The following change may work.
 Modify line 388 of ``numpy/distutils/ccompiler.py`` from ``elif not self.compiler_cxx:`` to ``elif not hasattr(self, 'compiler_cxx') or not self.compiler_cxx:``.
+If the line number is different, it should be nearby.
+Search for ``elif not self.compiler_cxx`` in that file.

 "Missing compiler_cxx fix for MSVCCompiler"
 -------------------------------------------